ParisNBruner/ParisNBruner/README.md

 ### Hi there!
-My name is Paris(She/Her), I am a Applied Computing + MTV + SEB major at UW 👋
+My name is Paris(She/Her), I am a data analyst 👋
 ## I am currently working on:
-    •Creating a Web App via React that helps non-profits connect and exchange goods

-    •Creating a Portfolio Webpage using Bootstrap
+    •Creating a Portfolio Webpage using React

-    •Data Visualization using R

  ## I am current Learning:

-    •Git and version-control

-    •BootStrap
+    •Web Design

     •React

-    •Firebase

 ## Question I hope to one day answer: